 Forde House is a fully renovated Grade 2 listed Georgian town house to sleep up to twelve people.
-Divided into 2 separate properties, Forde House comprises of a four bedroom property (Courtyard Cottage) which sleeps eight people and a one bedroom apartment (The Old Shop) which sleeps two/four people.
-As the Old Shop is directly below Courtyard Cottage the 2 properties are ideal for large groups or extended families and the Old Shop is popular with grandparents as all of the accommodation is on the ground floor.
+Divided into 2 separate properties, Forde House comprises of a four bedroom property (Courtyard Cottage) which sleeps eight people and a one bedroom apartment (the Old Shop apartment) which sleeps two/four people.
+As the Old Shop apartment is directly below Courtyard Cottage the 2 properties are ideal for large groups or extended families.
+The Old Shop apartment is popular with grandparents as all of the accommodation is on the ground floor.

 Situated 200 metres from the harbour and just 20 metres from the car park, these properties are ideal for families to explore the region with beaches, cliff-top walks and the Lost Gardens of Heligan only minutes away.
 Perfectly located in the village, they are just a short level walk to the restaurants and pubs in the narrow cobbled streets, but far out enough from the hustle and bustle to be quieter at night.

-The Old Shop has also been renovated to a high standard with double glazing throughout.
+The Old Shop apartment has also been renovated to a high standard with double glazing throughout.
 The oak table in the dining area seats 4 people and the kitchen comprises of a cooker, fridge and washer/dryer.
 There is a 40 inch TV with Freeview and DVD player (with lots of DVDs) plus an Xbox (with games) in the lounge.
 The sofa bed in the lounge folds down to sleeps 2 people comfortably.
+There is a feather and down topper for added luxury.
 At the back of the property, the double bedroom has a 32 inch TV with dvd player and is furnished with a kingsize bed, wardrobe and chests of drawers.
 The wet-room, with under-floor heating, has a power shower, toilet and basin.
 Other rooms have Rointe electric wall heaters.

 Bed linen, towels and electricity are included in the rate.
 Parking permits for 2 vehicles are provided free of charge when you are booking Forde House – additional permits are always available at a cost of between £25 and £40 depending on the time of year.
-If needed, a parking space can be reserved very close to the Old Shop for elderly guests.
+If needed, a parking space can be reserved very close to the Old Shop apartment.

 By booking Forde House you are getting a discount off the rates for the two properties plus one extra parking permit.